 Note: This limitation also applies to Groups.
 That is, a Group can be a direct or indirect member of 5,000 Groups.

-At the end of your free trial period, those limits will be automatically increased when your domain is cumulatively billed for at least USD $30 (or equivalent).
+If you're using Google Groups through a G Suite trial account, your sending limits might be lower than those stated above.
+At the end of your trial period, limits are automatically increased when your account is cumulatively billed for at least USD $30 (or equivalent).
 If you purchased your domain from Google, the amount required to increase your sending limits is USD $30 plus the cost of your domain.

 Important: Sending limits are not increased during your trial period.
 Your account must have started a subscription and ended the trial period before sending limits can be increased.
 In addition, any payments made during the trial period do not apply to the USD $30 (or equivalent) charge to remove trial-like limits.

-To increase your limits sooner, you can end your free trial and convert to a paid account by completing the following steps:
+To increase your limits sooner, end your trial and convert to a paid account by completing the following steps:

 - Add new users to reach the maximum account user limit (normally 10 for new accounts in trial, although it can vary under certain conditions).

 - Set up a billing account.

 - Select the option to start the paid service.

 - Make a payment to lift the trial limits.